Sidekick: In video games

 Some video games have sidekicks who provide assistance to players during their adventures.
 An early example was Floyd in Planetfall, whom Computer Gaming World in April 1984 described as "unique".
 A potential example of this is found in the case of the Mario Bros., with Luigi serving in a supporting role to his brother Mario.
-Sonic the Hedgehog is often accompanied by his sidekick Miles "Tails" Prower, and his would-be girlfriend Amy Rose also has a hero-sidekick relationship with Cream the Rabbit.
+Sonic the Hedgehog is often accompanied by his sidekick Tails, and his would-be girlfriend Amy Rose also has a hero-sidekick relationship with Cream the Rabbit.
 Diddy Kong is often seen as the sidekick to Donkey Kong, while Mega Man is aided by his robotic dog Rush.
-However, video game heroes will occasionally work alone-as in the case of Kid Icarus' Pit-or with a team supporting their efforts-as with Fox McCloud-as opposed to a single sidekick.